New Scottish Tory leader hit by 'explosive' leak of Hate Crime Bill emails

 SNP Justice Secretary Humza Yousaf called the leak "explosive" and claimed it showed the Tories' "duplicity" on the issue.

-The Hate Crime Bill creates new offences of "stirring up" hatred and updates the characteristics protected in law from hate crimes.
+The Scottish Government's Hate Crime Bill creates new offences of "stirring up" hatred and updates the characteristics protected in law from hate crimes.

-Critics have raised concerns over its impact on freedom of speech, and the Scottish Government recently announced part of it will be watered down.
+Critics have raised concerns over its impact on freedom of speech, and Mr Yousaf recently announced part of it will be watered down.

-The Record reported that in an email sent days before a Holyrood debate, Liam Kerr, the party’s justice spokesperson, suggested a motion with "woolly" wording that would not go as far as calling for the legislation to be scrapped.
+The Record reported that in an email sent days before a Holyrood debate, Liam Kerr, the Tories’ justice spokesman, suggested the party put forward a motion that would stop short of calling for the legislation to be scrapped.

 He said: "I think there is a danger if we go any stronger on the motion, another opposition party will propose an amendment which the SNP could vote for which passes and we look isolated and unreasonable.”